Our Academy Council

 When not working, I love spending time with my children doing craft activities, swimming and baking.
 We love the outdoors and are always willing to try new things, especially since the pandemic and putting our wellbeing to the forefront of our lives.

-Mrs Ellen Gardner
+Mrs Ellen Gardner - Vice Chair

 Hello, my name is Ellen Gardner and I have had many roles over many years within St Aidans school, ranging from pupil, parent, Chair of FOSA and now academy councillor.